Cabin baggage: How mad are the current rules, and what is changing (or not)?

 Yes, because budget airlines make a large slab of their revenue from charging for larger items of hand luggage.
 Low-cost carriers refute the accusation that extra baggage charges are hidden.
 They say they make pricing entirely transparent.
 I have some sympathy with them.

 Yet the airlines have brought extra attention to their policies by upping the cost of baggage to an absurd degree.
-On Saturday, for example, I can fly on Ryanair from Edinburgh to Cork for £17.
+On Saturday, for example, I can find plenty of flights on Ryanair from Edinburgh to Cork for £17.
 But taking a larger piece of cabin baggage will cost an extra £19 – more than doubling the cost.
 No wonder the European authorities are taking a closer look at the subject.

 Will the airlines be forced to change anything?